Oktoberfest tent guide

 They’re immense wooden structures assembled each year just for the Oktoberfest and taken down again when the party’s over.

-Hofbräu-Festzelt with enough room for 10,000 revellers to the relatively dinky
+Sizes range from the Hofbräu-Festzelt with enough room for 10,000 revellers to the relatively dinky Käfer's Wies'n-Schänke with "only" room for 2,900 inside and out.

 You may not actually get to choose – depending on when you go the fest you might just think yourself lucky to get into any tent at all.

 When you’re partying the evening away swaying back and forth on a bench amidst a sea of thousands it really doesn’t matter too much which tent you’re in.
-Just let yourself get a little caught up in the moment and you'll have a riot.

 Here’s an introduction to each of the 14 tents along with contact info and details on how to reserve tables.

+During the week the beer tents open at 10am and on weekends and public holidays at 9am.
 The tents close at 11.30pm, with the last drinks served at 10.30pm.
 Käfer's Wiesnschänke und das Weinzelt are the exceptions, they stay open until 1am with last drinks called at 12.15am.

-The Details for the Hippodrom
+The Details for the Mastall Oktoberfest tent

-Seating capacity: (inside) 3200
+Seating capacity: (inside)

-Website: www.hippodrom-oktoberfest.de
+Website: marstall-oktoberfest.de

 Reservations?:

-the Fischer-Vroni
+The Fischer-Vroni

 The Fischer-Vroni.
 Pic from the